jozefg/drafts/bisim.md

 codomain.
 This group of transitions and states is called a labeled transition system (LTS) properly.

+To recap how this all relates back to vending machines

+ 1. A state is a particular vending machine at a moment in time
+ 2. A transition between `A` and `B` would mean we could push a button on `A` and wind up with `B`
+ 3. The label of such a transition is the delicious sugary drink produced by pushing the button

+Notice that this view pays no attention to all the mechanics going on behind the scenes of pushing a button, only the end result of the button push.
+We refer to the

 Let's consider a relation `R` with `A R B` if and only if

  1. There exists a function `f` from transitions from A to transitions